 To make it, milk is first de-watered, i.e. all the water content is taken out from it and then it is skimmed.
 An advanced bio-engineering technique is then applied to make a protein spinning fluid.
 This fluid is suitable for wet spinning process through which the final high-grade textile fiber is made.
 A solvent is used and micro-zinc ion is embedded in the fiber which gives it the characteristics of being bacteriostatic and durable.

 Perhaps this is more than you ever wanted to know about Protein Milk Fiber.
 Perhaps you would like to know even more, in which case there are thousands of articles online.
 Or perhaps you just want to know how comfortable, how rejuvenating, and how nourishing it feels to wear garments made from this miraculous item.
-For that, just visit the Gabrialla website and check out all the categories of clothing and support materials made from this silky material.
+For that, just check out all the categories of clothing and support materials made from this silky material on our web-site.
 “Then, buy one and see for yourself what comfort really is.Just be sure not to eat it.